-Development of the management plan began in early 2020 and is anticipated to be completed in late 2021.
-The project schedule below outlines key anticipated dates for project progress and opportunities for public involvement.
+Development of the management plan began in early 2020 and is anticipated to be completed in mid-2022.

 The city will use multiple channels to communicate important information and updates throughout the project, including this project website, mailed notices, online public meetings, and possible in-person meetings (pending COVID-19 conditions).

 Please subscribe to the project website for updates and look for a mailed notice soon.
 We expect to hold a public workshop to help communicate information on the project in the near future.